bgachara/notes/databases.md

 - Data sets tend to have highly skewed distributions for attribute values.
 - Data sets tend to have high correlation between attributes of the same tuple.

+## OLAP INDEXES

+- OLTP DBMS use indexes to find individual tuples without performing sequential scans
+  - tree-based indexes are meant for queries with low selectivity predicates
+  - also need to accomodate incremental updates
+- OLAP don't necessarily need to find individual tuples and data files are read-only.
+- How to increase sequential scans performance
+  - Data prefetching
+  - Task parallelization/Multi-threading
+  - Clustering / Sorting.
+  - Late Materialization
+  - Materialized Views / Result Caching
+  - Data Skipping
+    - Approaches:
+      - Approximate Queries(Lossy)
+        - Execute queries on a sampled subset of the entire table to produce approximate results
+        - Examples: BlinkDB, Redshift, Snowflake, BigQuery, DataBricks.
+      - Data Pruning(Loseless)
+        - use auxiliary data structure for evaluating predicates to quickly identify portions of a tbale that the DBMS can skip instead of examining tuples individually
+        - DBMS must consider tradeoffs between scope(size) vs filter efficacy, manual vs automatic
+        - Considerations
+          - Predicate Selectivity
+            - How many tuples will satisfy a query's predicates
+          - Skewness
+            - Whether an attribute has all unique values or contain repeated values
+          - Clustering/Sorting
+            - Whether the table is pre-sorted on the attributes accessed in a query's predicates.
+        - Zone Maps
+          - ref paper:`small materialized aggregates: a lightweight index structure for data warehousing`
+          - pre-computed aggregates for the attribute values in a block of tuples.
+          - DBMS checks the zone map first to decide whether it wants to access the block.
+            - originally called small materialized aggregates.
+            - DBMS automatically creates/maintains this meta-data.
+          - Zone Maps are only useful when the target attribute's position and values are correlated.
+            - if scope is too large, then the zone maps will be useless.
+            - if scope is too small, DBMS will spend too much time checking zone maps.
+        - BitMap Indexes
+          - ref paper:`model 204 architecture and performance`
+          - store a separate Bitmap for each unique value for an attribute where an offset in the vector corresponds to a tuple.
+            - the i-th position in the Bitmap corresponds to the i-th tuple in the table.
+          - typically segmented into chucks to avoid allocating large blocks of contiguous memory
+            - one row per group in PAX.
+          - Design decisions
+            - Encoding scheme
+              - How to represent and organize data in a Bitmap.
+              - Approaches
+                - Equality encoding
+                  - basic scheme with one bitmap per unique value.
+                - Range encoding
+                  - use one bitmap per interval instead of one per value.
+                - Hierarchial encoding
+                  - ref paper:`Hierarchical bitmap index:an efficient and scalable indexing technique for set-valued attributes`
+                  - use a tree to identify empty key ranges.
+                  - high cost overhead.
+                - Bit-sliced encoding
+                  - use a bitmap per bit location across all values
+                  - Bit-slices can also be used for efficient aggregate computations.
+                  - can use Hamming Weight.
+                - Bitweaving
+                    - ref paper:`bitweaving: fast scans for main memory data processing`
+                    - Alternative storage layout for columnar databases that is designed for efficient predicate evaluation on compressed data using SIMD.
+                      - Order-preserving dictionary encoding
+                      - Bit-level parallelization
+                      - Only require common instructions(no scatter/gather)
+                    - alternate to Bit-Slicing.
+                    - Approaches:
+                      - Horizontal
+                        - Row-oriented storage at the bit-level.
+                      - Vertical
+                        - Column-oriented storage at the bit-level.
+          - Column Imprints
+            - ref paper:`column imprints: a secondary index structure.`
+            - Store a bitmap that indicated whether there is a bit set at a bit-slice of cache-line values.
+          - Column Sketches
+            - ref paper:`column sketches: a scan accelration for rapid and robust predicate evaluation`
+            - a variation of range-encoded bitmaps that uses a smaller sketch cdes to indicate that a tuple's value exists in a range.
+            - DBMS must automatically figure out the best mapping of codes.
+              - trade-off between distribution of values and compactness.
+              - assign unique codes to frequent values to avoid false positives.

+            - Compression
+              - How to reduce the size of sparse Bitmaps
+  - Data Parallelization / Vectorization
+  - Code Specialization / Compilation

 ## Database Compression

+- Reduce the size of the database physical representation to increase the # of values accessed and processed per unit of computation or I/O.

+- Data sets tend to have highly skewed distributions for attrbute values.
+- Data sets tend to have high correlation between attributes of the same tuple.
+- Key trade-off is speed vs compression ratio.

 - Goal 1: Must produce fixed-length values, only exception is var-length stored in separate pool.
 - Goal 2: Postpone decompression for as long as possible during query execution, late materialization